 - April 28 - American Dennis Tito became the first tourist in space after paying the Russian space program $20,000,000.

-- February 1 - The Space Shuttle Columbia exploded on re-entry into the Earths atmosphere.
+- February 1 - The Space Shuttle Columbia broke up on re-entry into the Earths atmosphere.

 - February 13 - An investigative panel found that superheated air almost certainly seeped through a breach in space shuttle Columbias left wing and possibly its wheel compartment during the crafts fiery descent, resulting in the deaths of all seven astronauts.

 - August 25 - NASA launched the largest-diameter infrared telescope ever in space, the Spitzer Space Telescope.

 - September 21 - NASAs Galileo mission ended a 14-year exploration of the solar systems largest planet and its moons with the spacecraft crashing by design into Jupiter at 108,000 mph.

 - January 14 - President Bush proposed a new space program that would send humans back to the moon by 2015 and establish a base to Mars and beyond.